khanhicetea/slimfit-docs/content/http-stack/index.md

 This would add a token authentication layer to `/api/me` group of routes.

-### Reuse middleware by injecting it to Dependency Injection Container (only in SlimFit)
+### Reusing middleware by injecting it to Dependency Injection Container (works only in SlimFit)

 *File app/Http/Middleware/Token.php*
 ```php